ArtemZiablov/SparkKsqlDbBenchmark/SparkStructuredStreamingBenchmark.md

 - Java 11
 - Docker (for Kafka, Schema Registry, Zookeeper)
-- Scala 3.3.x
+- Scala 3
 - SBT (Scala Build Tool)
-- macOS or Linux
+- macOS, Linux, or Windows (with WSL2 or Git Bash)

+**Note:** Complete installation instructions for all technologies are provided in the [Appendix: Installation Guide](#appendix-installation-guide) at the end of this document.

 ## Architecture Overview